Counseling Services

 Family-School Liaisons

 Family-School Liaisons (FSL) provide intensive support to our children most in need.
-They work directly with the whole family system, sometimes at the students’ homes, creating a positive, supportive relationship between home and school.
+They can work directly with the whole family system, creating a positive, supportive relationship between home and school.
+At the elementary and middle schools, FSLs often meet with small groups of students during lunch to develop skills.
 They work closely with the district’s school information resource officers and special patrol officers and frequently connect families to outside agencies and support organizations as needed.

 Individual School Counseling Center Contacts